kollbaumc/Module5AML/README.md

 # Module5AML
 Used different ensemble models on a data set to see what made the best predictions.
-These included decision trees, a boosted decision tree, a decision forest, a svm
+These included decision trees, a boosted decision tree, a decision forest, and an decision tree-svm-neural net ensemble.